Andy-Python-Programmer/dino/README.md

 }
 ```

 There is a lot more for you to explore!
-So check out https://docs.rs/dino/0.1.0/dino/ and the most important /examples/ directory!
+So check out the [docs](https://docs.rs/dino/0.1.0/dino/) and the [examples](https://github.com/Andy-Python-Programmer/dino/tree/master/examples) directory.

 ## License